rhysd/TotalTerminal-Linux/README.md

 % cp total_terminal /usr/local/bin

+## associate some keymapping

-## associate some keymaping with executing this script using tools like compiz-config-setting-manager
+associate some keymapping with executing this script using tools like compiz-config-setting-manager.

 I set Alt + Return.